Huegoxaga/notes/theory/networking.md

 - It is used to marking destination and source devices
 - Source port number is a random number in upper part of 65535
 - Destination port number uses well-known port number.
+  - A frame has both a source port number and a destination port number
 - A socket is an IP address with a port number.
 - Port numbers have a range between 0-65535.
 - Port numbers are used to identify the type of application or services during data transmission.